-Robert C Hitchcock is a prolific sculpture with over 50 years of experience in crafting all kinds of detailed sculptures and busts.
+Robert C Hitchcock is a prolific sculptor with over 50 years of experience in crafting all kinds of detailed sculptures and busts.

 During the past 50 years, I have been working as a practising sculptor.
 In this time I have received commissions from many government, business, councils, shires, and private clients, varying in sizes and materials.

 Most of my sculptures are cast in bronze with the preliminary studies created in clay, wax, plaster or plasticine.
 The presentation castings are made in permanent materials such as bronze, resin, ceramics and ciment fondu.

 My sculptures of portrait busts and other representations including animals, figurative works, and abstract pieces have been purchased both nationally and internationally and are in collections within Australia and internationally.

 My works are created as either unique pieces or limited editions of 10 or less.

 I am available for commissions, both private and public, and have travelled to many places in the world to create portrait bust commissions of prominent and historical leading figures of society, both deceased and living.

 Over the years I have created sculptures of individual horses including champion racehorses and pacers, polo ponies, and individual horses at their owner’s request.
 The sizes range from one-third life size to over-life size.

 Sculptures can be and are created in different styles including realistic, impressionism, stylistic through to abstraction.